pskanade/react-first-app/README.md

 - `state` object is allowed to be used in every component that extends `Component`.
 - This makes it easier to dynamically modify the UI, followed after the any event.

+> Most of the components in the react app should be functional.
+This means that one should limit the number of components, that could change the state of an application.
+This ensures that the state manipulation operation will be contained.
+The components that can chagne the state are called CONTAINERS.